-Description
+Primary risk type Description

-Drimary rick type

-FII iniary risk type Description 1 Credit Risk The risk of loss resulting from (a) the failure of other parties to meet their financial obligations to the Bank and (b) the deterioration of creditworthiness of parties to which the Bank is exposed.
-2 Prudential Risk The risk of loss arising from unfavourable movements in market rates, an inability to fund assets or meet obligations, a sub-optimal quantity and quality of capital, or a failure to meet financial reporting requirements.
+Credit Risk The risk of loss resulting from (a) the failure of other parties to meet their financial obligations to the Bank and (b) the deterioration of creditworthiness of parties to which the Bank is exposed.
+Credit risk has been impacted by the Covid-19 pandemic, with increased economic uncertainty having the potential to increase risk.
+2 Prudential Risk The risk of loss arising from unfavourable movements in market rates, an inability fund assets or meet obligations, a sub-optimal quantity and quality of capital, or a failure to meet financial reporting requirements.
 Prudential risk can be split into market risk, liquidity risk and capital risk.
-3 Operational Risk The risk of loss resulting from inadequate or failed internal processes, people, systems, or from external events 4 Conduct Risk The risk of loss resulting from unfair customer outcomes

-5 Compliance Risk The risk of loss resulting from failing to comply with laws, rules, regulations, standards and codes of conduct.
-6 Financial Crime Risk The risk of loss resulting from engaging with or facilitating criminal conduct in breach of financial crime laws, rules and regulations.
-7 Information Risk The risk of loss resulting from the compromise of information relating to its confidentiality, integrity or availability.
-8 Strategic Risk The risk of loss resulting from a failure to define or deliver the Bank's strategy.
-9 Sharia Non- Compliance Risk The risk of loss resulting from failing to comply with Sharia requirements.
+Covid-19 has resulted in enhanced monitoring of capital and liquidity metrics, given the potential impact of external factors on the Bank's financial position Operational Risk and Resilience The risk of loss resulting from inadequate or failed internal processes, people, systems, or from external events.
+Covid-19 has forced significant changes in the operational environment, which may affect the risk of loss.
+Conduct Risk The risk of loss resulting from unfair customer outcomes.
+Covid-19 has resulted in higher number of customers suffering financial difficulties.
+The Bank has provided assistance and forebearance whenever appropriate.
+Compliance and Legal Risk The risk of loss resulting from failing to comply with laws, rules, regulations, standards and codes of conduct.
+Financial Crime Risk The risk of loss resulting from engaging with or facilitating criminal conduct in breach of financial crime laws, rules and regulations.
+Covid-19 has resulted in an increase in the prevalence of fraud targeted at customers across the industry.
+Information Risk The risk of loss resulting from the compromise of information relating to its confidentiality, integrity or availability.
+Increased home working has resulted in some changes to information risk the working environment is now subject to fewer controls.
+Strategic Risk The risk of loss resulting from a failure to define or deliver the Bank's strategy.
+The change in the external environment following Covid-19 has resulted in significant challenges to the Bank's existing plans.
+Sharia Non- Compliance Risk The risk of loss resulting from failing to comply with Sharia requirements.
+Prudential Risk Operational Risk and Resilience Conduct Risk Compliance and Legal Risk Financial Crime Risk Information Risk Strategic Risk Sharia Non-Compliance

-Reputational losses are not considered a separate risk category, but are the consequences of one of the above risks occurring.
+Reputational losses are not considered a separate risk category but are the consequences of one of the above risks occurring.